The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

 \section{Representations on pro-unipotent groups}

-In this section, we will explain and explore the basic theory of \emph{(continuous) representations of $G_K$ on finitely generated pro-unipotent groups $U/\Q_\ell$} (where $\ell$ is any prime, possibly equal to $p$), which will form a mildly non-abelian generalisation of the notion of (continuous, finite-dimensional) representations of $G_K$ on $\Q_\ell$-vector spaces.
-Just as $\ell$-adic linear Galois representations arise from geometry as the \'etale cohomology of $K$-varieties with coefficients in $\Q_\ell$, the archetypal source of Galois representations on pro-unipotent groups will be the pro-unipotent fundamental groups of $K$-varieties at $K$-rational basepoints.
+In this section, we will explain and explore the basic theory of \emph{(continuous) representations of $G_K$ on finitely generated pro-unipotent groups $U/\Q_\ell$}, which will form a mildly non-abelian generalisation of the notion of (continuous, finite-dimensional) representations of $G_K$ on $\Q_\ell$-vector spaces.
+For the time being, $\ell$ here is any prime, possibly equal to $p$.
+Just as $\ell$-adic linear Galois representations arise from geometry as the \'etale cohomology of $K$-varieties with coefficients in $\Q_\ell$, the principal source of Galois representations on pro-unipotent groups will be the pro-unipotent fundamental groups of $K$-varieties at $K$-rational basepoints.

-However, just as the theory of linear Galois representations can be developed independently of their desired geometric source, we will now investigate these representations in the abstract, only making the link back to geometry in section \ref{s:kummer_map_p-adic}.
+However, just as the theory of linear Galois representations can be developed independently of their desired geometric source, we will now investigate these representations in the abstract.
 In this section in particular, we will be interested in extending the usual definitions of various classes of linear representations to the unipotent context.
 In extending these definitions, we will typically give three equivalent characterisations of the property of interest: one in terms of the group scheme $U$; one in terms of the Lie algebra $\Lie(U)$; and one in terms of the Hopf algebra $\O(U)$.
 The archetypal example of this is the following.

 \begin{definition-lemma} Let $U/\Q_\ell$ be a finitely generated pro-unipotent group endowed with an action of a topological group $G$ by algebraic group automorphisms.
-Then the $J$-filtration (see section \ref{sss:J-filtration_O(U)}) on $\O(U)$ is $G$-stable.
+Then the conilpotency filtration (see definition \ref{def:J-filtration}) on $\O(U)$ is $G$-stable.